About planning enforcement

 Planning enforcement can only be considered where the building work or change of use involved needs planning permission.
 An initial investigation by the enforcement officer will seek to determine this.
 Certain types of building works or changes of use are defined as ‘permitted development’ meaning that an application for planning permission is not required.

-Whether or not planning permission is required depends on a number of factors and these are detailed in the Town and Country Planning (General Permitted Development) Order 1995.
+Whether or not planning permission is required depends on a number of factors and these are detailed in the Town and Country Planning (General Permitted Development) (England) (Amendment) Order 2018.

 What is planning enforcement?